Our Fell Ponies

 The Fell Pony -- A Very Rare British Treasure

 Laurel Highland Farm is proud to provide a home to one of the largest herds of Fell ponies outside of their native Cumbria.
-This includes three imported and licensed Fell stallions, exceptional quality mares, as well as our homebred youngstock.
-Laurel Highland Fell ponies have found wonderful homes coast-to-coast, including California, Washington, Arizona, Texas, Maryland, Minnesota, Pennsylvania, Wisconsin, Michigan, Vermont, Massachusetts, Florida, Connecticut, North Carolina, New York, New Jersey, Tennessee, Missouri, Virginia, and - most recently - back in England!
+This includes several imported and licensed Fell stallions, exceptional quality mares, as well as our homebred youngstock.
+Laurel Highland Fell ponies have found wonderful homes coast-to-coast, including California, Washington, Arizona, Texas, Maryland, Minnesota, Pennsylvania, Wisconsin, Michigan, Vermont, Massachusetts, Florida, Connecticut, North Carolina, New York, New Jersey, Tennessee, Missouri, Virginia, New Hampshire, Nebraska, and more.
+Our ponies have also been exported to Canada, Mexico, and back to England as well!
+In addition, our stallions have sired foals throughout North America, as well as in England and Belgium.

 When we started breeding Fell ponies there were only about 20 in North America!
-With still only about 300 Fell ponies living on this continent, many of which we have owned or bred, Fells remain quite rare, just as they are in their homeland.
+Over the years, we have bred more than 120 beautiful Fell ponies bearing the "Laurelhighland" prefix.
+Nonetheless, with still only about 450 Fell ponies living on this continent, many of which we have owned or bred, Fells remain quite rare, just as they are in their homeland.
 A native breed from England, the Fell pony is probably one of their best-kept secrets!
 The Fell pony is a versatile, sure-footed, larger- type pony that stands at less than 14 hands and is used for riding, driving and jumping by both children and adults alike.
 The Fell is also well known for its stamina and wonderful temperament.
 All of these traits have contributed to its frequent use in the UK by their Handicapped Riders' Association.
 The Fell is usually black with a long mane and tail, luxurious "feather", and well-balanced knee and hock action.
 This may sound like the description of a Friesian , but there is a big difference -- about two to three hands!
 Seriously, aside from general similarities to the Friesian, the Fell is a unique and wonderful pony breed.
 In many ways, despite being smaller it is superior to the Friesian - most notably because of its natural stamina which Friesians typically lack!
 Indeed, it comes as no surprise to Fell enthusiasts that the Duke of Edinburgh, despite having his pick of all the many other native pony breeds, drives Her Majesty's team of Fells regularly in combined driving competition.
 HM the Queen is also the patron of the Fell Pony Society in the UK.

 Centuries ago, the vast majority of Fells were also black or dark-colored.
 But during their history, the grey color was introduced, mainly because the monks who rode them preferred white ponies!
 Today, Fell ponies are predominantly black, although other solid colors are allowed.
 A small star is not uncommon, and a little white on or below the hind fetlock, although less common, is also permitted.